akvorado/akvorado/docs/configuration.md

 sending each flows.
 A cache is maintained to avoid polling continuously the samplers.
 The following keys are accepted:

-- `cacheduration` tells how much time to keep data in the cache before polling again
+- `cache-duration` tells how much time to keep data in the cache before polling again
-- `cacherefresh` tells how much time to poll existing data before they expire
+- `cache-refresh` tells how much time to poll existing data before they expire
-- `cacherefreshinterval` tells how often to check if cached data is about to expire
+- `cache-refresh-interval` tells how often to check if cached data is about to expire
-- `cachepersistfile` tells where to store cached data on shutdown and read them back on startup
+- `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
-- `defaultcommunity` tells which community to use when polling samplers
+- `default-community` tells which community to use when polling samplers
 - `communities` is a map from a sampler IP address to the community to use for a sampler, overriding the default value set above,
 - `workers` tell how many workers to spawn to handle SNMP polling.